 Monitor mobile usability

-In conclusion, Google Search Console is a valuable tool for website owners and marketers to track and improve their website’s performance in search results.
-Using these tips, you can make the most out of Google Search Console and improve your website’s visibility in search results.
+Google Search Console is a great tool for managing search results performance of your website.
+By following these tips, you’ll get the most out of Google Search Console and improve the visibility of your website in search results.